-All master’s students specialize in a concentration of choice and complete two research seminars.
+All MA students may choose to specialize in a particular area of history in consultation with the MA advisor and relevant faculty members.
 Surrounded by museums and archival institutions, students have access to the best historical research tools and conference opportunities in the world.

 Please visit the Office of Graduate Admissions for the most up to date information regarding our application process.